 Most retweets happen within an hour after they publish, so a higher daily frequency like this can pay off.
 Still, not everyone has the time to churn out 10 or more tweets every day.

 That's why your Twitter posting strategy should depend on your goals.

 If you want to see higher engagement on each individual tweet, research says to send between 1 and 5 tweets per day.
-A study by Social Bakers found that engagement starts to drop off after the third tweet, and Track Social determined that response per tweet peaks at around five tweets per day before taking a dive.
+A study by Social Bakers found that engagement starts to drop off after the third tweet, and has also been determined that response per tweet peaks at around five tweets per day before taking a dive.